 The program “The Foundation of Value and Values” builds on an interdisciplinary and trans-sectoral workshop held in Hamburg on February 24 and 25, 2020.
 Participants (in addition to the above mentioned scholars) included the economist Richard Bronk (LSE), the philosopher Thomas Carlson (University of California, Santa Barbara), the social scientist Paul Collier (University of Oxford), the physicist George Ellis (University of Oxford), the historian Ute Frevert (Max-Planck-Institute for Human Development), the political scientist Patrizia Nanz (IASS Potsdam, and the political economist Philippa Sigl-Glöckner (German Ministry of Finance).

 THE NEW INSTITUTE aims to attract outstanding scholarly talent from across the globe.
 More specifically, TNI seeks applications by committed early- to mid-career researchers who have a proven track record of acknowledged work in a relevant research area.
 Ideally, candidates have already engaged with networks beyond academia and used creative formats to communicate their research results to achieve public impact.
 Most importantly, they must identify with the Institute’s mission and aspiration to contribute to social, economic, and ecological transformation.

-Colin Mayer summed up the aim and ambition of the programme: “THE NEW INSTITUTE has a purpose of effecting change and it's that combination of giving people the freedom to interact and to develop their lines of thinking that is of considerable practical significance to the world around us.”
+Colin Mayer summed up the aim and ambition of the program: “THE NEW INSTITUTE has a purpose of effecting change and it's that combination of giving people the freedom to interact and to develop their lines of thinking that is of considerable practical significance to the world around us.”